mattlubbers/Udacity-RoboND-Pick_Place_Robot/README.md

 6. Fill in the `IK_server.py` with your Inverse Kinematics code.

 ---
-### Kinematic Analysis
-#### 1. Kinematic Analysis of Kuka KR210 Robot
+### Kinematic Analysis of Kuka KR210 Robot
 Here is an example of how to include an image in your writeup.

 ![alt text][image1]

-#### 2. Individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+#### DH Parameter Tables
+The Denavit-Hartenberg Parameters for the Kuka KR210 are as follows:

 Links | alpha(i-1) | a(i-1) | d(i-1) | theta(i)
 --- | --- | --- | --- | ---